doronz88/swift_reversing/Example.md

 We'll first begin by loading the binary into IDA.
 Once loaded, we'll go into the Segments section.

 Once there, navigate to `swift5_proto`.
 Recall from the README.md that this segment contains a list of relative pointers to __Protocol Conformance Descriptor(s)__ (which will point to the __const segment).
-This the structure of a single Protocol Conformance Descriptor:
+This the structure of a single Protocol Conformance Descriptor (these are contain the __types that conform to a protocol__, for instance, a class/enum/struct):

 ```
   /// The Protocol Descriptor being conformed to.